ibm-cloud-docs/account/known-issues.md

 The policy in each example grants a user access to the Billing service with the Editor role.
 The `/v2/policies` example includes temporary time-based conditions, indicated by the `"conditions"` parameter.

-When editing, creating and deleting policies, use the corresponding API version.
+When editing, creating, and deleting policies, use the corresponding API version.
 {: tip}

 #### `/v1/policies`